creaven/miftree/Docs/Core/Mif.Tree.md

 ### Events:

 * toggle(node, state) - Function to execute when expand or collapse node.
 On expand state=true, on collapse state=false
+* nodeCreate(node)    - Function to execute after new node initialize.

 ### Properties: